Selling Your Home in California: Legal Aspects You Need to Know

 Preparing Your Home for Market with Asbestos

-If you want to successfully sell a house with asbestos:
+If you want to sell a house with asbestos successfully:

 - Inspection and Compliance: Check everything to make sure it meets safety standards.